February 29, 2024

 Stan Dmitriev

-Head of Prototype Team, Ellie.ai
+Head of Prototype Team

 Over the last year, we’ve been experimenting with Large Language Models and how they could provide our customers a better data modeling experience.